Chart Color Schemes

 Educational attainment in Sefton aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 22.9%, significantly lower than the SA4 region average of 39.1%.
 Bachelor degrees are most common at 16.8%, followed by postgraduate qualifications (4.9%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 26.1% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (15.8%).
-Educational participation is high, with 36.7% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 26.1% of residents aged 15+ holding such qualifications, including advanced diplomas (10.3%) and certificates (15.8%).
+Educational participation is high, with 36.7% of residents currently enrolled in formal education, comprising 12.3% in secondary, 11.0% in primary, and 7.1% in tertiary education.

 Frequently Asked Questions - Education